 The son of a nurse, Clinton was born William Jefferson Blythe III in 1946 in Hope, Arkansas, three months after his father died in a car accident.
 (He later took his stepfather’s family name.)
 Clinton made his way to Georgetown University and won a Rhodes scholarship to Oxford.
 After Yale Law School, he returned to Arkansas, and came close to being elected to the U.S. House of Representatives in 1974.
 The following year, he married his fellow Yale Law graduate Hillary Rodham, and in 1980, their daughter Chelsea was born.

 Clinton was elected the state’s attorney general at age 30 and governor at 32.
-But in 1980, he was defeated for a second term by voters who feared that he had gone too liberal.
+But in 1980, he was defeated for a second term by voters who feared that he had become too liberal for Arkansas.
 When they restored him to power two years later, he thanked them for giving him a “second chance.”

 Eschewing a presidential race in 1988, he ran in 1992 and won the Democratic nomination.
-With the Cold War just over, he complained that President Bush had not done enough about domestic problems such as the recession that afflicted the nation.
+With the Cold War just over, he argued that President Bush had not done enough about domestic problems such as the recession that afflicted the nation.
 Political independent Ross Perot entered the presidential race.
-Clinton won the election, as the third youngest president in history, but with only 43 percent of the vote, thanks to the presence of third-party candidate Ross Perot, who won 19 percent.
+Clinton won the three-way election with only 43 percent of the popular vote, but an overwhelming majority of Electoral College votes.

-But in 1998, while questioned under oath, he falsely denied an intimate relationship with a woman who worked as a White House intern.
-His belated apology and admission that he had prevaricated under oath did not stop demands that he resign or be impeached.
-Acting mainly on party lines, the House impeached Clinton but in the Senate there were only 45 votes to convict—well short of the required two-thirds.
+In 1998, while questioned under oath, Clinton falsely denied a sexual relationship with a woman who worked as a White House intern.
+His belated apology and admission that he had lied under oath did not stop demands that he resign or be impeached.
+The House of Representatives approved two articles of impeachment on the charges of perjury and obstruction of justice.
+However, the Senate voted to acquit Clinton on both counts in 1999.

 An important element of Clinton’s political survival was the steadfast public support of his wife, Hillary.
 In 2000, the couple established residence in Chappaqua, New York, and she won election from that state to the U.S. Senate.

 You Might Also Like